Supply chain transparency 101: Traceability at every stage

 Why do we need supply chain transparency?

-Manufacturers and retailers often have complex supply chains, typically spanning multiple continents and large numbers of suppliers.
+Supply chains have always been complex.
+For large operations, supply chains often span multiple continents and large numbers of suppliers.
 These suppliers may have their own smaller suppliers, often with incredibly specialized processes, products, and knowledge.
 In practice, this means that the company at the top can often struggle to get oversight over the exact scale and size of its entire supply chain.

-With increasing inventory, dual sourcing, and more regionalized supply networks, the need for supply chain transparency has emerged as a key priority for businesses.
-However, effective supply planning requires visibility and high-quality, consistent data.
-Without good data, a business’s ability to be agile when it comes to demand, inventory, capacity, supply, and finances will be seriously hindered.
+Needless to say, supply chain traceability emerges as a key priority for businesses.
+However, effective supply tracing and planning requires visibility and high-quality, consistent data.
+A lack of quality data can seriously hinder a business’s agility when it comes to demand, inventory, capacity, supply, and finances.

 Greater supply chain transparency means greater social impact

 Many businesses are introducing supplier codes of conduct that make environmental or social commitments concrete and provide a clear benchmark to measure progress.
-Typical policies in these codes of conduct are those relating to labor standards, human rights practices, and ethical concerns.
+But before doing so, they must understand and trace through every step in their supply chain.

 textile worker using sewing machine on turquoise material